 Job categories group together jobs in similar careers and are sometimes called management levels.

 Some examples are:

 - Middle Managers

 - Manual Workers

-Job status or employment classification is often categorised through the application of governmental labour standards, public bargaining or labour agreements.
-The differentiation in Exempt and Non-Exempt labour is well known.
+Job status or employment classification is often categorized through the application of governmental labor standards, public bargaining or labor agreements.
+But there is a differentiation between Exempt and Non-Exempt labor.

-Exempt employees are typically not eligible for overtime and must record exception to work (sick leave, holidays, jury duty, military exercise etc.).
+- Exempt employees are typically not eligible for overtime and must record exceptions to work (sick leave, holidays, jury duty, military exercise etc.).

-The actual job duties outlined in the job description, as well as the grade / level or assignment of a salary / pay structure are good indicators for the classification. gradar lets you customise your own job status variable in multiple languages.
+The actual job duties outlined in the job description, as well as the grade / level or assignment of a salary / pay structure are good indicators for the classification.
+With gradar, you can customize your own job status variable in multiple languages.

 These are some international examples for employment classifications / job status: